About the Program

 Is there a thesis or capstone in this program?
 No.

 Can I apply to another program at Tufts at the same time?
 Students can apply to the M.S. in Cybersecurity and Public Policy and to another program at the same time, as long as that second program is not administered by the Department of Computer Science.
+Please note that it is not possible to pursue a dual M.S. in Cybersecurity and Public Policy with any degree program at The Fletcher School.
 Students will pay the required application fee for each program applied to.

 What funding opportunities are available?
 There is currently no funding available for new domestic or international students enrolling in this program.
 Current Tufts undergraduate students and undergraduate students who attend select partnering institutions may quality for special funding opportunities – see full details for current Tufts students and for students from partnering universities.